Charles E. Burchfield (1893-1967), Spring Rain in the Woods, 1950; Watercolor on paper, 30 x 40 inches; Private Collection

 There are other transitions to consider as well when looking at Burchfield’s life and work.
 As one would expect from a maturing artist, Burchfield’s methods and style of artmaking transitioned from early, humble renditions of slightly abstracted landscapes to an increasingly complex and thoroughly unique approach to watercolor painting.
 His late works are rich with symbols, sounds, and visionary elements that reveal his acute intellectual inquiry and a life-long, deep reverence for music.

-The exhibition includes a significant number of artworks that have never been shown before at the museum, thanks to generous loans from private collections, as well as the DC Moore Gallery and Menconi + Schoelkopf in New York.
+The exhibition includes a significant number of artworks that have never been shown before at the museum, thanks to generous loans from a private collector, the Malof Family, the Parisi Family, and the DC Moore Gallery and Menconi + Schoelkopf in New York.
 They will be exhibited with works from the Burchfield Penney Art Center’s collection and the museum’s Charles E. Burchfield Foundation Archives, including studies being shown for the first time since their acquisition in 2006.